Healthdirect Free Australian health advice you can count on.

 It's possible to overdose on MDMA, which can be fatal (cause death).

-Signs that someone has overdosed on MDMA include:
+Signs that someone has taken too much MDMA are:

 Not all drugs sold as ecstasy contain MDMA.
-They may contain other drugs or ‘fillers’, such as household cleaning products.
-This can increase your chance of an overdose, bad reaction or poisoning.
+They may contain other drugs or 'fillers', such as household cleaning products.
+This can increase your chance of having a bad reaction or poisoning.

-Drugs sold as ecstasy may also contain a mix of drugs, including:
+Pills sold as ecstasy may contain a mix of drugs, such as:

 • amphetamine